mmomtchev/igc-xc-score/README.md

 The worst case of this algorithm remains a *O(n⁵)*, but the average complexity is only *O(n²log³(n))*.
 It uses a classical branch and bounding approach with a n³ branching for triangles with a *O(n log(n))* cost function and *n³* branching for 3 turnpoints distance flights with a *O(n)* cost function.
 Different scoring types run in parallel until they are bounded.
 It has really good performance for triangles, but tends to be a little bit slow for long straight flights.
-**There is an alternative approach for distance over 3 turnpoints flights which uses dynamic programming and which could be faster for very long straight line flights**.
 If there is interest, I could eventually implement it.
 Or if there is anyone in the paragliding community who wants to learn dynamic programming or JS, he is more than welcome to do so.

 Geographical distances are calculated on a WGS84 ellipsoid (oblate spheroid) according to the FAI's recommendations and FFVL's rules, taking into account not only the curvature of Earth, but also its flattening over the poles.
 In reality, the additionnal error incurred from not applying these corrections would be only about 500m for 500km.